 - Bike shoes with cleats

-- Front and rear light with fresh batteries
+- Front and rear light with fresh (or spare) batteries

 - Spare cycling shoe cleats and fixing bolts

 - Bike lock (optional – but highly recommended)

 - Saddle bag items: